Companies House change and dissolution alerts

 Why not just use the free Companies House email alerts?

 The free alerts don't tell you what was filed or whether it matters.
-Companies House sends an email saying "A document has been filed for [Company Name]" — a routine confirmation statement and a compulsory strike-off notice trigger exactly the same notification.
+Companies House sends an email saying "A document has been filed for [Company Name]", meaning a routine confirmation statement and a compulsory strike-off notice trigger exactly the same notification.
 Most people who set them up stop reading within weeks.
-Vigil tells you what changed, what it means, and what to do — and it monitors the London Gazette too, which Companies House alerts don't cover at all.
+Vigil tells you what changed, what it means, and what to do.
+It also monitors the London Gazette, which Companies House alerts don't cover at all.

 How is this different from Creditsafe?

 Creditsafe provides credit scores and reports.
-It's primarily a lookup tool — you check a company when you need to.
-Vigil is a monitoring and alerting tool — it watches continuously and tells you when something changes.
+It's primarily a lookup tool: you check a company when you need to.
+Vigil is a monitoring and alerting tool that watches continuously and tells you when something changes.
 It also costs a fraction of what Creditsafe charges, doesn't require a sales call to buy, and doesn't lock you into a 12-month contract.
 More on what Vigil actually does.

 FeatureVigilCompanies House free alertsCreditsafe